Richmond, North Yorkshire: Transport

 Richmond Railway Station opened in 1846 and closed in 1968, a year before the branch line itself was taken out of service.
 After the station closed, the building was used for many years as a garden centre.
-It has now been renovated by the Richmondshire Building Preservation Trust and opened in late 2007, now titled "The Station", a mixed-use space for community and commercial activities.
+After renovation by the Richmondshire Building Preservation Trust it opened in 2007 as "The Station", a mixed-use space for community and commercial activities.
 The nearest main line station to Richmond is now Darlington on the East Coast Main Line, 13 mi north-east.

 The town is served by Arriva North East buses to Darlington and Catterick Garrison, as well as links to Barnard Castle and Northallerton provided by Hodgsons and routes to Leyburn and Ripon by Dales & District, along with council run services that serve Richmond's residential areas.
 The Little White Bus connects Richmond with the villages of Swaledale as far west as Keld and is operated solely by volunteer drivers.

 Richmond has two four digit A-roads passing through it; the A6108 is the main entry route from the A1(M) junction at Scotch Corner, and continues west towards Leyburn and then Ripon.
 The A6136 connects to nearby Catterick Garrison across Mercury Bridge that spans the River Swale.
 Mercury Bridge is grade II listed, and as its original name of Station Bridge suggests, it was built to give vehicular access to the railway station.
 In June 2000, heavy flooding resulted in the bridge suffering considerable structural damage to one side, repairs were made at a cost of approximately £500,000 and the bridge re-opened to traffic in December of the same year.

 The closest airport is Teesside International Airport just to the east of Darlington approximately 18 mi north-east.